cben/model-view-self-modify/README.md

-> This README is better viewed [online](https://model-view-self-modify.netlify.app/README.html) with interactive iframes, then on github.
+> This README is better viewed [online](https://model-view-self-modify.netlify.app/README.html) with interactive iframes, than on github.
 >
-> You can `git clone https://github.com/cben/model-view-self-modify` and serve locally by e.g. `python3 -m http.server` but current implementation won't load offline.
+> You can also `git clone https://github.com/cben/model-view-self-modify` and serve locally by e.g. `python3 -m http.server` but current implementation won't load offline (I used CDNs).

 # what: Model |> View |> Self-Modify architecture